louisaschill/abcd_fhsud_nct/README.md

 This repository contains the code to reproduce the analysis in Schilling et al. 2024, "Sex-specific differences in brain activity dynamics of youth with a family history of substance use disorder", bioRxiv.

-This code is based on previous work by (added here with modifications):
+This repo relies on that of previous work (added here with modifications):
 - Singleton et al., *Nature Communications*, 2022 ([Repo](https://github.com/singlesp/energy_landscape))
 - Cornblath et al., *Communications Biology*, 2020 ([Repo](https://github.com/ejcorn/brain_states))